 - In emergencies, if you need a high dose of your medicine, or antibiotics to treat an infection.
 Trained medical staff may use a nebuliser to treat your condition.

 Speak to your healthcare professional about whether a nebuliser is suitable for your condition.
-For those living with cystic fibrosis or bronchiectasis, a home nebuliser can be a helpful step in improving your treatment.
+A home nebuliser can be a helpful step in improving your treatment.
 Your healthcare provider can also provide you with training on how to use and clean your nebuliser.

 Cleaning your nebuliser